What To Do If Your W-2 is Incorrect or You Don't Receive It

 Step #3: Use IRS Form 4852 to File Your Return

 To complete Form 4852, you'll need to list your total wages, tips, and other compensation you received from the employer, as well as the amount of taxes it withheld from your pay and sent to the IRS.
 You can use your pay stubs to figure this out.
-This is why it's a good idea to always save your pay stubs.
+For this reason, it's a good idea to always save your pay stubs.

 If you receive the missing or corrected Form W-2 after you filed your return and you discover you made a mistake on your Form 4852 that you need to correct, you'll need to file an amended tax return for the year using Form 1040X, Amended U.S. Individual Income Tax Return.
-Your amended return can take the IRS up to 16 weeks to process.
-So, if you're owed a refund, it may be delayed.
+If you're owed a refund, it might be delayed.

 Get Professional Help